Mushroom-Daemon/doks/content/docs/the_big_ones/prospect.md

   robots: "" # custom robot tags (optional)
 ---

+***(maybe the deal here is to think about the most important bits then break then emotional outpouring then edit)***

+Sell the market what they want.
+Not what you want to sell.
+(If you want to make a living, that is.)

+The prospect, their needs and wants comes first.
+It's that simple.

+It doesn't take genius.
+It's just the simple matter of listening and observing.
+And maybe a little intuition helps, too. [ COULD GO WITH NATURE OF PROSPECT ]

+You will tie the two together in the next two sections.

 who are you selling to and what do they want?

 This is the primary desire.